Optenni Lab — Estimation of obtainable bandwidth

 Optenni Lab offers tools for estimating the obtainable bandwidth from antenna impedance curves using the bandwidth potential and Q factor approaches.

-In the bandwidth potential calculation, Optenni Lab constructs for each frequency a two-component matching circuit and calculates the obtained maximal impedance bandwidth.
-It repeats the analysis for all frequencies and gives a curve that shows what kinds of bandwidths can be obtained at different frequencies.
+In the bandwidth potential calculation, Optenni Lab synthesizes for each frequency an optimal two-component matching circuit and calculates the obtained maximal impedance bandwidth.
+The analysis is carried out for all frequencies in the data, and results in a curve that shows the obtainable bandwidth at each center frequency.

 With the bandwidth potential calculation you can